 They don’t see immediate benefits

-It's crucial to acknowledge that coaching is an investment that pays off with long-term benefits.
+Recognize that the true impact of sales coaching lies in its long-term benefits.
 Believe me, it will be worth it.
 You will save time and your team will be better for it.

 They are too focused on deal to deal activity